 Northern Counties Health Care, Inc. (NCHC), a non-profit 501(C)3 organization, is committed to our Mission of providing high-quality, accessible, patient-centered health care.

 We do this by providing health care services in the medically underserved, three-county region of northeastern Vermont, known as the Northeast Kingdom.
 NCHC provides quality care to over 20,000 individuals; more than one-third of the region’s residents.
 Over 64,000 encounters are made each year through our rural network of seven community health centers – including two walk-in primary care locations, three dental practices, and a certified home health care and hospice division.
-Partnership with three different hospitals and several human services organizations are also important to helping us achieve our mission.
+Partnerships with three critical access hospitals and several human services organizations are also an important part of our work.

 NCHC was the first FQHC in Vermont and has a rich history and tradition of innovation in caring for our friends and neighbors.
 We were the first to integrate oral health; a pilot site for Vermont’s Blueprint for Health; and the first in the state to become a certified Patient Centered Medical Home.
 Additionally, we are committed to ensuring NCHC is at the forefront of Vermont’s healthcare innovations as we progress.
 We provide complete, compassionate care for the whole family, in our home or yours.